Tips for chicken tenders

 - 3 tbsp olive oil

-Chop the chicken into bite sizes and soak in milk.
-Let it sit in the fridge for 20 min.
+Soak chicken in milk.
+Let it sit in the fridge for 1 hour up to overnight.

-In a bowl, whisk all-purpose flour and water.
-Add eggs and whisk to combine.
-In a shallow dish, spread toasted panko crumbs.
+In a bowl, whisk eggs.
+Add all-purpose flour and water.
+Whisk to combine.
+In a shallow dish, spread toasted panko bread crumbs.

-Dip the seasoned chicken into the egg-flour-water mixture.
-Take out one piece at a time and roll (only once) on the panko using chopsticks.
+Dip the seasoned chicken pieces into the egg-flour-water mixture.
+Take out one piece at a time and roll on panko using chopsticks.
 Place on a parchment-paper-lined baking sheet in a single layer.

 Bake for 17~20 minutes based on your oven.